THE CHALLENGE

 InControl2: One Dashboard, Every Site

-InControl2 is where Peplink's multi-site story comes together.
-It is a cloud-hosted management platform that gives you real-time visibility into every router across your estate.
-From a single screen, you can see which sites are online, which connections are active, how much bandwidth each location is consuming, and whether any devices have fallen offline.
+InControl2 is where multi-site Peplink deployments come together.
+Real-time visibility into every router across your estate, from a single screen.
+Which sites are online, which connections are active, how much bandwidth each location is consuming, whether any devices have fallen offline.

-More than just monitoring, InControl2 allows you to push configuration changes to individual sites, groups of sites, or your entire fleet.
+Beyond monitoring, InControl2 lets you push configuration changes to individual sites, groups of sites, or your entire fleet.
 Need to update DNS settings across 200 branches?
-That is a single operation.
-Want to roll out a new SSID for guest Wi-Fi at all retail locations?
+Single operation.
+Rolling out a new SSID for guest Wi-Fi at all retail locations?
 Done in minutes, not days.
 Firmware updates, VLAN changes, firewall rules, content filtering policies: all managed centrally.

-InControl2 also supports role-based access.
-Your network operations team might have full control, while regional managers get read-only dashboards showing the health of their local sites.
-This keeps visibility broad without distributing configuration risk.
+Role-based access keeps things sensible.
+Your network operations team gets full control.
+Regional managers get read-only dashboards showing the health of their local sites.
+Visibility stays broad without distributing configuration risk.

 SCENARIO: NATIONAL RETAIL ROLLOUT